gonellcl1/705.603_claribelgonell/systems_proj/README.md

-# 705.603 - AI Enabled Systems: Claribel Gonell
+# 705.603 - AI Enabled Systems: Systems Project
+Using Sage Continuum's Sage Data Client API for Determing Population Density in the Chicago Loop

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>